 - Student: proof of enrollment with a Belgian school or university is needed, along with proof of sufficient means of subsistence.

-These are just some examples of the status for which an EU national can apply for temporary Belgian residency.
+These are just some examples of the status for which an EU national can apply for temporary Belgium residence permit in 2023.
 Moving to Belgium is also possible for trainees (based on a traineeship contract) or for family members (a partner, spouse, or children) under the family reunification purpose.

 What are the residence conditions for non-EU citizens?

-Non-EU nationals who wish to stay in the country for more than three months, thus to obtain residency in Belgium, will need to observe a set of different formalities, starting with obtaining the D visa type (the one for long-term purposes) issued by the Embassy or Consulate in one’s country of origin.
+Non-EU nationals who wish to stay in the country for more than three months in 2023, thus to obtain a Belgium residence permit, will need to observe a set of different formalities, starting with obtaining the D visa type (the one for long-term purposes) issued by the Embassy or Consulate in one’s country of origin.
 It is useful to note that the visa application takes place before arriving in Belgium, however, in some particular cases, the application can also be submitted with the municipal administration in the area where the applicant lives or will live in Belgium.

 Any non-EU national intending to reside in Belgium for more than three months for employment, study, investment or other purposes will need to submit the following documents for the D visa: